 - Promoting the inclusion of energy efficiency in system planning studies conducted by regional Independent System Operators

 Policymakers use a variety tests, methodologies, and assumptions to assess the cost-effectiveness of energy efficiency.
 Synapse has prepared many reports, conducted surveys, managed working groups of experts, and testified in many proceedings regarding the appropriate frameworks for evaluating the cost effectiveness of efficiency resources.
-Synapse is currently working with stakeholders to draft the first National Standard Practice Manual, published by E4TheFuture in 2017.
+Synapse's Tim Woolf was lead author of the first National Standard Practice Manual, published by E4TheFuture in 2017.

 Synapse’s expertise includes: